 Our definition of a complaint is as follows:

 - The complainant defines his or her expression of unhappiness as a complaint;

 - The Centre infers that the complainant is not merely disagreeing with a decision it has made or something that has been published, but thinks that there has been a failure of process e.g. an excessive delay or a rude response.

 - The complaint must be about something that is within the responsibility of the editorial department of any of the four aforementioned journals in relation to content or process.

 How to make a complaint

-- By far the best way to reach the Academy is by email.
+- By far the best way to reach the Centre is by email.
 Please email: email@example.com

 - All complaints will be acknowledged within five working days.

 - The Centre will make every effort to make a full response will be made within 28 days.
 If this is not possible an interim response will be given within the same time frame.
 From that time on further interim responses will be provided until the complaint is resolved.